Non-Aligned Movement: Summits

 The Non-Aligned Movement celebrated its 50th anniversary in Belgrade on 5–6 September 2011.

 An online summit titled "United Against Covid-19" conducted on 4 May 2020, on the initiative of the chairman of the NAM for the 2019–2022 period, addressed mainly the global struggle to fight the COVID-19 pandemics and supporting NAM to increase its role in dealing with and mitigating the outcomes caused by this disease in NAM, as well as other countries.

 The Non-Aligned Movement celebrated its 60th anniversary in Belgrade, on 11–12 October 2021.

 Chair

 A chair is elected at each summit meeting.

+Coordinating Bureau

 The Coordinating Bureau, also based at the UN, is the main instrument for directing the work of the movement's task forces, committees and working groups.
+Day-to-day work of NAM is being carried out by Working Groups, on behalf of the Coordinating Bureau.

 Members, observers and guests

 Current members

 The following countries are members of the NAM, arranged by continent, showing their year of admission: